ShambaC/Discord-Music-BOT-Shamba/README.md

 - `opt/maxVol`, the maximum volume that users can define
 - `opt/discordPlayer`, options used by discord-player

+Configure the lyrics command

+- Open the `lyrics.js` file under `commands/music`
+- Use your Genius app token here or leave it blank in line 3 : `const Client = new Genius.Client("Token or blank");`
+- Create your Genius client [here](http://genius.com/api-clients)

 ### 📑 Installation

 To use the project correctly you will need some tools.